mochi-hpc/mochi-doc/docs/source/index.rst

 **ABT-IO** is a small library that can be used to offload POSIX I/O operations to dedicated execution stream to better integrate with the core Mochi libraries.
 ABT-IO depends on Argobots only.

-**SSG (Deprecated)** is Mochi's Scalable Service Group library.
-It provides functionalities to bootstrap a dynamic group of process and manage group membership.
-This library can be used for fault tolerance and/or to implement elastic services.

 Developing and deploying a service
 ----------------------------------